marcobesier/rareskills-solidity-security/README.md

 This challenge is conveniently solved via Remix.
 To increase the `player`'s token balance to 1M (or more), we'll use two different accounts and perform the following sequence of function calls:

-1. Set `_player` to an EOA you control, e.g., the first of Remix' default accounts.
+1. Set `_player` to an EOA you control, e.g., the first of Remix's default accounts.
 This will give `player` an account balance of 1000.
-2. Next, approve a second EOA you control, e.g., the second of Remix' default accounts, with `value = 1`.
+2. Next, approve a second EOA you control, e.g., the second of Remix's default accounts, with `value = 1`.
 Ensure to make this function call from `player`'s account.
 3. Now, call `transferFrom(player, player, 1)` from the second EOA.
 At first sight, one would assume that this wouldn't change anything since we're just sending `value = 1` from the `player` to the `player`.
 However, by taking a closer look at the implementation of `_transfer`, we see that this call will underflow the second EOA's balance (and add 1 to the `player`'s balance).
 In other words, after this call, `player` has a balance of 1001 while the second EOA has a balance of `2**256 - 1`!
 4. Lastly, we can use `transfer` to transfer `value = 998999` (or more) from the second EOA to `player`, leaving `player` with a balance of 1000000 (or more).